esl/MongooseIM/doc/advanced-configuration/listen.md

 According to ([XEP-0114: Jabber Component Protocol](http://xmpp.org/extensions/xep-0114.html)) the component's hostname should be given in the <stream:stream> element.

 #### `listen.service.access`
-* **Syntax:** string, name of the access rule
+* **Syntax:** string, rule name or `"all"`
 * **Default:** `"all"`
 * **Example:** `access = "component"`

 Determines who is allowed to connect to the listener.
-By default the rule is `all`, which means that anyone can connect.
+By default the rule is `all`, which means that any external component can connect.
 The access rule referenced here needs to be defined in the `access` configuration section.

 #### `listen.service.password`
 * **Syntax:** string